19th April, 2021

 While the inventory system provides critical information for the planning and execution systems within ERP, these functions return the favour by managing the use and replenishment of inventory to minimise shortages and lowering the overall inventory investment.

-Not every company needs serial number or lot tracking traceability; more and more are collecting this information in recognition of the increasing risk of product recalls.
+Not every company needs serial number or lot tracking traceability, but more and more are collecting this information in recognition of the increasing risk of product recalls.

 In addition, life-cycle information, genealogy, configuration history and product performance data can be of great value to engineering, development, product servicing, spare part provisioning, and other areas of the business.

-Integrated inventory management systems, a critical part of ERP, provide the basic tools and significant additional capabilities to make ERP even more beneficial for your company’s future.
+Integrated inventory management systems, a critical part of any ERP, provides the basic tools and significant additional capabilities to make ERP of increasing utility, catered to the bigger business’s needs.